Civil Partnership Dissolutions

 The petitioner and their lawyer will draw up the dissolution paperwork and file it with the court.
 It will also be sent to your partner who will need to confirm they have received it.
 Your lawyer will make an application to court and judge will set a date for a conditional order.
 Six weeks and one day after the date the conditional order is pronounced the petitioner can apply for it to be finalised and, once that is complete, the civil partnership will be considered formally dissolved.

-You can expect the dissolution of your civil partnership to take between four and six months, assuming that you and your ex-partner agree on things like how any children you have parental responsibility for will be raised, and how your finances and assets will be divided.
+You can expect the dissolution of your civil partnership to take between four and six months, assuming that you and your ex-partner agree on things like how the children you have parental responsibility for will be raised, and how your finances and assets will be divided.

 Why work with us?